It takes less than 60 seconds to make a first impression. This probably isn’t a news flash to you, is it? We’ve all heard this statistic before.

 It’s really pretty straightforward and simple to make a great first impression.
 Just slow down and pay attention.
 Focus on the person you’re meeting.

-Yes, there are other factors in the mix of making a great first impression such as your handshake and your appearance.
+Yes, there are other factors in the mix of making a great first impression such as your handshake.
 However, if you don’t master the art of paying attention than the other factors really don’t matter.

-Be sure to check out my FREE guide for moms,”6 Tried & True Tips To Help You Teach Your Family Good Manners”.
-You’ll get my best tips on how to teach your family good manners in a fun and stress free way.
+Be sure to check out my FREE guide, “The Busy Mom’s Guide to Raising Confident, Considerate and Mannerly Kids”.
+You’ll get my best scoop on how to teach your family good manners in a fun and stress-free way.
 Simply enter your email below and your guide will be delivered to your inbox.